 On a recent trip to Kansas, I rode around the entire perimeter of a large crop field looking for scrapes and rubs, track and trails in just a few minutes, when scouting this out on foot would have taken at least an hour of my valuable DIY hunting time.

 Stealth on Two Wheels

 I have discovered several more advantages to using the bike.
 Deer become very adept at recognizing the rhythmic steps of a walking human and the sound alarms them.
 But a bike is very quiet and deer do not spook at the noise it makes as it rolls along the ground, even in dry leaves.

 One of the biggest advantages I have found in using the fat bikes is the ability to minimize scent intrusion.
-Hunting a stand three to four times in a row can burn it out because you are leaving so much ground scent each time you enter and leave the area.
+Typically, hunting a stand three to four times in a row can burn it.
+On foot, you leave so much ground scent each time you enter and leave the area.
 With the bike, ground scent is all but eliminated.
 Only your tires are touching the ground and you are moving much more quickly.
-Ground scent becomes a non-factor.

-This fall, I am going to use a drag rag behind a bike.
-It’s something that I have not yet tried, but the ability to leave an attractive scent on the ground without mixing it with human scent has me pretty excited for the potential of this tactic.
+This fall, I plan to use a drag rag behind a bike.
+It’s something I haven’t tried yet, but the ability to leave an attractive scent on the ground without mixing it with human scent has me pretty excited for the potential.